tomcl/issie/README.md

   * ``chown -R `whoami` dir``
 for each directory that might have the files with bad permissions.
 Typically your dev directory `.` and `/usr/local`.
 * Uninstalling and reinstalling latest dotnet is helpful if dotnet has been installed wrong.
 * For Apple silicon Mac users, you should use the Arm64 version of .NET in order to get the best results.
 You can get it from the official Microsoft Website, using their installer.
-It is likely you will need to specify the location of the .NET installation to Visual Studio.
-This is under Visual Studion > Preferences > SDK Locations > .NET Core.

 ### Under the hood for developers